 Most paycheck advance applications are free and don’t need a credit check; however, some charge a monthly fee or ask for a voluntary tip.
 Limitations may apply depending on where you bank and work.

-Paycheck advance applications should only be utilized as a last option rather than regularly.
+Paycheck advance applications should only be a last option rather than regular ones.

 If you have to borrow money before being paid, it might indicate that your budget needs to be adjusted.